StanislavBerezin/React-Next-/README.md

 ```

+- useEffect

-ussage of useEffect, it takes 2 arguemtns, the function to execute and a set of values we want it to look at before it executes again, in the example below we want it to look if todoName has changed, or if u want it to run only once when mounted, then just pass an empty array []
+It takes 2 arguemtns, the function to execute and a set of values we want it to look at before it executes again, in the example below we want it to look if todoName has changed, or if u want it to run only once when mounted, then just pass an empty array [].
+Otherwise it will continue executing infinitively, can be used for fixing UI rendering, when its failing to update something when in fact some new items have been addedd to db.

 ```
   useEffect(() => {